-The authors acknowledge that the labelling of Figure 1 and Supplementary Figure S3 of the manuscript may be misleading, but the issue raised by this Reviewer strengthens a critical argument of Reviewers #1 and #3, namely that cfDNA sequencing without matched WBC is likely to uncover CH-derived mutations which may be misinterpreted as cancer derived.
+We agree with the Reviewer that the labelling of Figure 1 and Supplementary Figure S3 of the manuscript may be misleading and have revised the legends to clarify this point.
+However, the issue raised by this Reviewer strengthens our critical argument in response to Reviewers #1 and #3, namely that cfDNA sequencing without matched WBC is likely to uncover CH-derived mutations which may be misinterpreted as cancer derived.
 As this is most likely to occur close to or at the limit of detection, it stresses the need for ultra-deep sequenced WBC and the importance of our study.
 The legend of Figure 1 and Supplementary Figure S3 of the manuscript have been changed to “Incorrect assignment between replicates” to reflect the above discussion and the captions have been revised accordingly.

-Table 14: Somatic mutations with incorrect assignment of variant category between replicates
+Table 12: Somatic mutations with incorrect assignment of variant category between replicates